oit-ipbl/final_competition/README.md

 4. Four landings

 ## Evaluation
-- 1 points for red city
+- Red city is 1 points
-- 2 points for blue town
+- Blue town is 2 points
-- 3 points for green village
+- Green village is 3 points